 After someone passes we continue to have an energy connection to the memory of that person and to their energy in their new state.
 They too have a connection to the people whom they have left behind.
 Again, if the nature of their death was shocking, a spirit's connection to earth life and people from their life may be strong.
 Though the sensation of receiving communication from a deceased loved one may give us a sense of temporary relief, I believe that it is important to recognize that it is ultimately a selfish action.

-There is another possibility that is more likely.
+There is another possibility, and this is more likely.
 There is an energetic imprint of every event that has happened on earth.
-Actions, emotions and thoughts all leave an energy residue.
-When people with extraordinary abilities tap into this imprint they can "read" events from the past.
-Often, a medium can pick up information about a loved one who has passed because they are reading this energy.
+Actions, emotions and thoughts all leave an energy residue or signature.
+When people with extraordinary abilities tap into this imprint they can "read" information of, not only actions, but private thoughts and personal emotions.
+In this energy residue the genuine thoughts, emotions and intentions of someone we love can be read.
+Extraordinary information can be available.
+However, it does not mean that the spirit or energy consciousness of the person who has passed is literally present.
 They are not in direct contact with the pure energy consciousness of the deceased.
-To hear about the genuine thoughts, emotions and intentions of someone we love can be comforting.
-However, it does not mean that the spirit or energy consciousness of the person who has passed is literally present.
+There is no agency.
 If the spirit is actually present, it is not a good sign.

 So what is the take away here?
 When someone you care about passes, cultivate a deep knowing that they are on their own journey.
 The circumstances may not be what we want, expected or even like.
 The more love and compassion that you can direct to this understanding the more you will be able to support them.
 What you feel, what you think and what you do matters.
 If you are attached and clinging to their energy you can impede their journey.
 The ultimate, generous thing that you can do is to let them go.
 If you are angry, resentful or bitter you are still attaching to their energy.
 In this case, the ultimate, generous thing that you can do is still, to let them go ~ for yourself and for them.